OxfordRSE/website/content/tech_post/async-js.md

 ## Callback Functions

-The first solution provided to scheduling work on the event loop was the callback.
+Historically, the first solution provided to scheduling work on the event loop was the callback.
 You would invoke your long-running task, giving it a function to call when it was finished.
 The function got access to the result of the task, so you could deal with errors or process the results.
-It looks like this:
+Using as an example a database query as our long-running task, a callback would look like this:

 ```javascript